colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/03-containers-vs-vms.md

 Other products or services providing hosted workshop environments accessible through a web browser generally rely on creating a virtual machine for each users workshop session.
 This means that workshop sessions can be slow to start up if being created on demand.
 They can also be difficult to use due to relying on applications which mirror a traditional desktop environment in the web browser.

-In Educates, each workshop environment rather than consuming a complete virtual machine, is a container in a Kubernetes cluster.
+In Educates each workshop environment, rather than consuming a complete virtual machine, is a container in a Kubernetes cluster.

 Rather than having access to a full operating system running in a virtual machine, you are only able to interact with the container for the workshop session.